 • No excise tax gross-ups from a change in control

-Board Diversity
+Board Qualifications

 Executive Compensation

-• The Nominating & Governance Committee provides general oversight, as well as direction on governance, environmental risks and goals, and social risks and goals.
+• Nominating & Governance Committee provides general oversight, as well as direction on governance, environmental risks and goals, and social risks and goals.